SirDagen/php-beautiful-numbers/README.md

 ## 0. zformat() ##

-All zformat-functions can be configured for different languages.
-You just state the language you want to use in the constructor.
-At the same time you can set the accuracy and the number format (all values are optional).
+PHPzformat work with multiple languages.
+When you call the constructor you can state the language you wanna use as well as other options like the accuracy (for example).

 ```php
 $zformat = new PHPzformat\zformat([ 'lang'=>'en', 'acc'=>3 ]);